syncfusion-content/wpf-docs/wpf/TreeView/ContextMenu.md

 ## Custom Commands

-SfTreeView provides support to show ContextMenu using custom commands when built-in commands does not meet your requirement.
+The TreeView allows to show ContextMenu using custom commands when built-in commands does not meet your requirement.

 For an example, custom command is used to expand the nodes using context menu in the following example